 Eliza Shaw, the landlady, was called for the first time: “I remember the prisoner asking me for his hat.
 I said ‘I don’t know anything about it’.
 He said, ‘They were in the bagatelle-room’, and someone then gave me two.
 I threw them over the bar.
 The prisoner and his brother picked them up and went away”.
 They had not threatened her and she had seen no knife.

 Lewis then took matters in a wholly new direction, which although prefigured in his opening remarks, must have created an absolute sensation in court.
-He asked her directly about the exact nature of her relationship with Pelizzioni.
+Having told the court earlier that there were “love reasons” behind the failure to call certain witnesses — a remark so extraordinary he was asked to repeat it — he now asked Eliza Shaw directly about the exact nature of her relationship with Pelizzioni.
 She had known him for some years.
 Before her marriage, he often used to come to the pub and help out behind the bar.

 Lewis — “Was he not on intimate terms with you?”
 Witness — “Intimate terms?
 I do not know what you mean.
 He was never on intimate terms with me.
 He was friendly with me”.
 Lewis — “l must ask you this question — Did you not have a child before marriage?”
 Witness — “A child!
 What do you mean?”
 Lewis — “You know well enough what I mean … l ask you again, had you not a child previous to your marriage with Shaw?
 Your sister is here”.
 Witness — “My sister, perhaps, can answer the question better than I. I don’t think it a proper question to put to me.
 It has nothing to do with the matter before the court”.
 Lewis — “l must repeat my question.
 Had you not a child before your marriage?”
 Witness — “I decline to answer the question”.
 Lewis — “Have you told your husband since your marriage who was the father of the child?”
 Witness — “No, certainly not”.
 D’Eyncourt — “Have there been rumours about the place about you and Pelizzioni?”
 Witness — “There have, but there is no truth at all in them”.
 Lewis — “Are you certain that you have not told your husband who is the father of that child”.
 Witness — “I am”.